bproai/openai-realtime-console-websocket/README.md

 # Starting the console

 This is a React project created using `create-react-app` that is bundled via Webpack.
-Install it by extracting the contents of this package and using;
+Install dependencies by running:

 ```shell
 $ npm i
 ```

-**Note:** If modifying packages in `node_modules` directly, clear the `.cache` directory (`rm -rf ./node_modules/.cache`) as build tools may not detect manual changes.
+**Note:** The project uses `patch-package` to apply patches to node modules.
+These patches are automatically applied during the postinstall script.
+If modifying packages in `node_modules` directly, clear the `.cache` directory (`rm -rf ./node_modules/.cache`) as build tools may not detect manual changes.

-Start your server with:
+Start your development server with:

 ```shell
 $ npm start